vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 the word is preceded by 'āyuktaka'). angala--Ruler of a district.
 The word occurs in the Kapi grant

 of Jayabhata (I. A. 5 p.
-114, in the beginning of the 5th century A. D.), in the Abhona plates of Saṅkaragana in E. I. IX p.
+114, in the beginning of the 5th century A. D.), in the Abhona plates of Śhaṅkaragana in E. I. IX p.
 297 ( in 595 A, D.), in the Banskhera plate of Harsa (E. I. IV pp. 208, 211), in the Karhad plate of Krspa III dated sake 880 ( E, I. IV pp. 278, 285 ), in the Bhagalpur plate of Nārāyanapāla (I. A. 15 pp, 304, 306 ), in E. I. VII

 p.
 39 ( in 852 A. D.). fapier-Same as above.
-The word occurs in the grant of Siva.
+The word occurs in the grant of Śiva.

 skandavarman (E. I. vol. I at p.
 5). efthGTTProbably elder of a vithi ( a district).
 Occurs in a